uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A :term:`dataset` (usually without :term:`responses<Response>` present)
         used at the :term:`inference` stage.

+    Interval feature
+        A :term:`continuous feature` which values can be compared, added or subtracted, but cannot be multiplied or divided.

+        Examples: a timeframe scale, a temperature in Celcius or Fahrenheit.

     Label
         A :term:`response` with :term:`categorical<Categorical feature>` or
         :term:`ordinal<Ordinal feature>` values.
 This is an output in